Druk Path Trek

 You can ride a horse or walk to Tiger’s Nest.
 It is a challenging trek so you will gain merit with every step.
 The view from the Paro Valley to the monastery is worth your climb.
 The hike starts from a gentle forest with some prayer flags.
 After passing a creek and some water-powered prayer wheels, the trail starts getting steeper.

-On the halfway up the monastery, there is a nice teahouse with great views of Taktsang Monastery that makes a welcome stopping point.
+On halfway up the monastery, there is a nice teahouse with great views of Taktsang Monastery that makes a welcome stopping point.
 You can get some tea and take a break here.
-You can continue climbing to the viewpoint, where's the best place to take photos of Taktsang.
+You can continue climbing to the viewpoint, which's the best place to take photos of Taktsang.
 From here, you will walk down a series of steep stairs to a waterfall to achieve your final ascent to the entrance.
 Here you will be required to leave your backpacks, cameras, and phones.

 In the afternoon, you will visit Kyichu Lhakhang, the oldest temple in Bhutan.
 After visiting today’s attractions, if time permits, the tour guide can also take you to visit the ordinary market in Paro, where you can buy some handicrafts with Bhutanese characteristics.